vmware-tanzu/community-edition/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: File a new feature you'd like to see in TCE
+about: File a request for a new feature.
 title: ''
 labels: kind/feature, triage/needs-triage
 assignees: ''